-The research Master’s programme in Ancient Studies is the ideal stepping stone to an academic career in the field of archaeology, Greek and Latin language and culture, Ancient history and Assyriology of the first millennium BC.
+The research Master’s program in Ancient Studies is the ideal stepping stone to an academic career in the field of archaeology, Greek and Latin language and culture, Ancient history and Assyriology of the first millennium BC.
 It opens the way to doctoral research at a university or research institute.
-There are currently a total of 26 doctoral students and 4 postdoctoral students in the department of Ancient Studies and Archaeology.
-We aim to increase the number of doctoral students in the near future, so if you do well in your research Master’s programme, you stand a good chance of being accepted for a doctoral study at Vrije Universiteit Amsterdam.
+There are currently a total of 26 doctoral students and 4 postdoctoral students in the Department of Ancient Studies and Archaeology.
+We aim to increase the number of doctoral students in the near future, so if you do well in your research Master’s program, you stand a good chance of being accepted for a doctoral study at Vrije Universiteit Amsterdam.

-The research Master’s programme Classics and Ancient Civilizations does not just train students to be academic researchers.
+The research Master’s program Classics and Ancient Civilizations do not just train students to be academic researchers.
 You can find our alumni in challenging and interesting jobs as an archaeologist, classicist or consultant in Ancient Studies in archaeology firms, in museums of classical antiquity, in government services, in university libraries or as a science editor for a newspaper or magazine.
 Or if you want to go into teaching, you can become a university lecturer or a lecturer in higher professional education (HBO).

-You can be admitted to the Research Master’s programme if you have a Bachelor’s degree in Archaeology, Greek and Latin language and culture, Ancient Studies or History (with Ancient history as your first major) from Vrije Universiteit Amsterdam or a related degree (including one in Languages and Cultures of Mesopotamia and Anatolia) from another university in the Netherlands or abroad, if you meet the following further requirements:
+You can be admitted to the Research Master’s program if you have a Bachelor’s degree in Archaeology, Greek and Latin language and culture, Ancient Studies or History (with Ancient history as your first major) from Vrije Universiteit Amsterdam or a related degree (including one in Languages and Cultures of Mesopotamia and Anatolia) from another university in the Netherlands or abroad, if you meet the following further requirements:

 - you received a mark of 8 or more for your Bachelor’s thesis;